 Eastman is the home of the original Stuckey Candy Plant and is historically known as the "Candy Capital of Georgia."
 The Eastman House includes a museum of history for Dodge County and Eastman.
 The home was built in 1872 by William P. Eastman.

-New: The 2015 Budget, as approved by the Board of Commissioners, is available for download as a PDF document.
-You may also review the 2014 Budget, 2013 Budget, 2012 Budget and 2011 Audit Report.
-Additional audits of financial statements are available from the Georgia Dept. of Audits and Accounts.
+New: The 2016 Budget, as approved by the Board of Commissioners, is available for download as a PDF document.
+You may also review the 2015 Budget, 2014 Budget, 2013 Budget, and 2012 Budget.
+Audits of financial statements are available from the Georgia Dept. of Audits and Accounts.